The first American ace of World War II scored his fifth kill before his homeland was even in the War.

 Let’s take a look at a significant, if lesser known accomplishment.

 We’ll start with the obvious, World War II started for Britain, France and Nazi Germany over two years before the United States got involved.
 Many Americans found ways to get to Britain and offer their help in the War.
 Summer of 1940, a pretty overtly evil Nazi Empire destroyed France in a matter of weeks, and the flow of US volunteers increased.
 Many of these took advantage of dual citizenship or other family connections, but I believe the majority simply crossed the border into Canada and enlisted with whichever service would take them.
-(There were sometimes hiccups, it was technically against US law for US citizens to enlist in another country’s military.
-Sometimes British/Canadian recruiters chose to honor US law for various reasons.
-But mostly, they took whatever help they could get).

-By Summer 1941 the RAF had enough US citizen pilots on strength form an entire squadron, 71 Squadron was formed as the first “Eagle Squadron”.
+By Summer 1941 the RAF had enough US citizen pilots on strength to form an entire squadron, 71 Squadron was formed as the first “Eagle Squadron”.
 Two more Eagle Squadrons were formed in the following months.
 Summer of 1942 the three Eagle Squadrons transferred over to the USAAF to become the 4th Fighter Group.

 William R Dunn was a very early volunteer, and has one of the most eccentric resumes I’ve seen.
 In 1934 he joined the US Army and served two years as an infantryman.
 With the outbreak of War, he crossed into Canada and enlisted in the Canadian Army.
 Over the next year he rose to the rank of Sergeant Major, then in December 1940 he transferred to the RAF as a pilot trainee.
 He completed training in April 1941, just in time to be among the first group of pilots in the first Eagle Squadron.
 The squadron was flying Hurricanes at this time.
-On July 21st Pilot Officer Dunn scored his first kill, a Bf 109F, which was also the first kill for the first Eagle Squadron.
+On July 21st Pilot Officer Dunn scored his first kill, a Bf 109F, which was also the first kill for any Eagle Squadron pilot.
 He scored three kills in Hurricanes, before the squadron switched to Spitfire Mk II in August 1941.

 The aircraft shown here was his regular mount that month, he scored two more kills to make ace on August 27th.
 But he was also injured on that flight, shot through the foot, and spent the next three months in the hospital.